 On the other hand, police have become fans of using potent tear gases and pepper sprays to corner and demoralize protesters, especially in the last week, where police seem to be throwing gases at midnight like clockwork, illegally claiming the constitution is suspended and thus so is their right to protest.
 “Today covering your face is an act of defiance.
 It’s standing up to the harmful gases and the police.
 A way of fighting against a corrupt government that makes political, economic, social and environmental decisions that undermine the present and future of our people.”

 As Cavina noted from the beginning however, this is still a controversial topic.
-On July 17th in el Viejo San Juan, during the protest convened by artists like Bad Bunny, Ile, Ricky Martin and Residente, Cavina was in the front lines documenting.
-She had been wearing a painting mask and a bike helmet to protect her from the gases the police would inevitably throw, if past nights protests were anything to go by.
+On July 17th in el Viejo San Juan, during the protest convened by artists like Bad Bunny, ILe, Ricky Martin and Residente, Cavina was in the front lines documenting.
+She had been wearing a painting mask and a bike helmet to protect herself from the gases the police would inevitably throw, if past nights protests were anything to go by.
 She tells Emperifollá that in the long and tense hours of resistance, she saw a group of masked individuals that insisted on vandalizing and destroying the local news vans.

 “My friends and I confronted them in various occasions, telling them not to attack the cars of the people that were trying their best to cover the events and that were clearly demonstrating solidarity with el pueblo’s claims.
 But their reaction was aggressive in such a way that it made think they were paid to infiltrate.
 They had their faces covered.”